opentofu/opentofu/docs/destroying.md

 and document some of the more complicated aspects of resource destruction.

-The graph diagrams here will continue to use the inverted graph structure used internally by OpenTF, where edges represent dependencies rather than order of operations.
+The graph diagrams here will continue to use the inverted graph structure used internally by OpenTofu, where edges represent dependencies rather than order of operations.

 ## Simple Resource Creation